Our Story

 1999 Lockhinge

 A design for the new century.
-We initially had an enquiry about making a small horizontal dial but over lunch, the commission evolved into a full-size stone henge and model of the solar system.
-Lockhinge was cited by The Times as one of 10 most inspired Millennium commissions.
+We initially had an enquiry about making a small horizontal dial, but over lunch the commission evolved into a full-size Stonehenge and model of the solar system.
+Lockhinge was cited by The Times as one of 10 most inspired millennium commissions.

 1999 Millennium Dome